openneuropet/petdeface/README.md

 A nipype implementation of an anatomical MR and PET defacing pipeline for BIDS datasets.
 This is a working prototype, in active development denoted by the 0.x.x version number.
 However, it is functional and can be used to deface PET and MR data as well as co-register the two modalities.
 Use is encouraged and feedback via Github issues or email to openneuropet@gmail.com is more than welcome.
-As is often the case this medical research software is constrained to testing on data that its developers have access to.
+As is often the case, this medical research software is constrained to testing on data that its developers have access to.

-This software can be installed via source or via pip from PyPi.
+This software can be installed via source or via pip from PyPi with `pip install petdeface`

 ## Requirements